som1sezhi/threedee/README.md

 `threedee` is a Mirin Template plugin for making it easier to do 3D stuff in NotITG modfiles.
 Its API is heavily inspired by [three.js](https://threejs.org/).

+NotITG already has pretty good 3D capabilities.
+If all you need is some 3D stuff with colors and textures, this plugin is probably pretty overkill.
+But if you want actual materials with lighting and other fancy stuff, this plugin can make that easier.

 ## Usage

 - Download the repository (you can do this by clicking the green "Code" button above the file listing, then clicking "Download ZIP")